riazsaid/lighttn/README.md

 - A `public/` WordPress docroot
 - The shared `atomic-design` custom theme as the starter theme base
 - A DDEV config at `.ddev/config.yaml`
-- A Git repository initialized locally for this site

 ### Local Development